kn1g/posts/_posts/2019-06-04-General_Introduction_and_Uniswap.md

 The description above is very high-level but it is not necessary to go into further detail here.
 Just some quick addition: There are different ways to match the orders and the auction implementation may vary a little.
 Even though, it might be a little too general, let us refer to these types of exchanges "order book based" (sometimes referred as Central Limit Order Book CLOB - I did not want to use this term because it can be misleading) exchanges.

 Exchanges (Order book based), brokers and dealer markets is what we are used to, in common finance.
 But there is more.
 Besides [Request for quotation (RFQ)][4] exchanges which might still sound familiar to some ([KYBER](https://kyber.network/) and [AIRSWAP](https://www.airswap.io/) are using this technique), there are projects like [Uniswap](https://uniswap.io/) and [Bancor](https://www.bancor.network/).
 This article will focus on [Uniswap](https://uniswap.io/).
 A project which has enormous support in the community and [increasing volume][5].
 It is backed by the Ethereum Foundation and has lately been [funded by Paradigma](https://www.theblockcrypto.com/2019/04/23/paradigm-backs-decentralized-exchange-protocol-uniswap/).
-To make markets they use a deterministic function.
-They call this technique **Constant Product Market Maker Model (CPMMM)**.
-This describes pretty exactly what they do.
+To make markets they use an algorithm.
+This technique is sometimes referred to as "Automatic Market Maker".
+I do not like this term.
+Today, everything is somehow automated.
+This makes it quite confusing.
+The particular variant [Uniswap](https://uniswap.io/) uses, is called **Constant Product Market Maker Model (CPMMM)**.
+The CPMMM is a simple deterministic function.
+And CPMMM discribes what is done pretty accurate - as we will see below.

 I do not want to call it a new type because I do not know if they are new (PLEASE CONTACT ME IF YOU HAVE INFORMATION).
 Most likely this technique has been around for quite some time but lead an obscure existence.

 *A market without an orderbook.
 How does the CPMMM work?*